Many of the best ideas we’ve funded were ones that surprised us, not ones we were waiting for.

 There is a remarkable correlation between the cost of energy and quality of life.

-Throughout history, when the cost of energy has come down a lot (for example, with the steam engine) the quality of life goes up a lot.
+Throughout history, when the cost of energy has come down a lot (for example, with the steam engine) the quality of life has drastically improved.

 Cheap energy would do a huge amount to reduce poverty.
 New energy sources could also help the environment, the economy, reduce war, ensure a stable future, make food and water more abundant, and much more.